intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 At that point it's going to be on you to start your kubeflow adventure!

+### Alternatives

-Note: Kubeflow's control script also has the ability to create "platform" configuration, our fast set up script does not use this since it requires setting up an Identity Aware Proxy, which can add an extra 20 minutes (normally well worth, but today we're in a rush).
+Note: Kubeflow's [control script](https://github.com/kubeflow/kubeflow/blob/master/scripts/kfctl.sh) also has the ability to create "platform" configuration, our fast set up script does not use this since it requires setting up an Identity Aware Proxy, which can add an extra 20 minutes (normally well worth, but today we're in a rush).

+There is also [Kubeflow's click to deploy interface](https://deploy.kubeflow.cloud/#/deploy) (which can set up or skip IAP as desired) -- but to make this more cloud agnostic we avoided that option.

 ## Starting a Kubeflow project